joeljacques/AthletIO/README.md

 The data used to train the models are located in the folder [ACSS](./ACSS) and the evaluation results are located here [evaluation](./evaluation).
-To run the evaluation run the following script:
+To evaluate the results, run the following script:

 - ```plot_evaluation.py```